 The coin-shaped leaves of Pilea are a famous fortune-bringing indoor plant that thrives in any corner until you provide bright indirect light and water it properly.

 Ensure to water them thoroughly so that it reaches through the soil and drains out of the hole.

 Read on to learn the entire technique to water Pilea correctly.

-Table of Contents
+Table of Contents Show

-- Know When To Water Pilea
+- How Often To Water Pilea?

 - Factors That Impact The Frequency of Watering Pilea